nuldark/vdom/README.md

 - [ ] Add support for the JSX.
 - [ ] Add a unit tests.
 - [ ] Add a CI pipelines.
+- [ ] Improve development process.
+- [ ] Improve bundling for the browser support.

 ## License